codacy/docs/docs/codacy-api/examples/creating-project-api-tokens-programmatically.md

 ## Example: Creating project API tokens for all repositories in an organization

-This example creates new project API tokens for all the repositories in the GitHub organization `codacy` and outputs a comma-separated list of repository names and corresponding token strings.
+This example creates new project API tokens for all the repositories in an organization and outputs a comma-separated list of repository names and corresponding token strings.

 The example script:

-1. Defines the [account API token](../api-tokens.md#account-api-tokens) used to authenticate on the Codacy API.
+1. Defines the [account API token](../api-tokens.md#account-api-tokens) used to authenticate on the Codacy API, the Git provider, and the organization name.
-1. Calls the Codacy API endpoint to retrieve the list of repositories in the GitHub organization `codacy`.
+1. Calls the Codacy API endpoint to retrieve the list of repositories in the organization.
 1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to select only the name of the repositories.
 1. Asks for confirmation from the user before making any changes.
 1. For each repository, calls the Codacy API endpoint to create a new project API token and uses jq to obtain only the created token string.